-Consult this page to review your grant manual and keep track of your grant requirements.
+Current students should consult this page to review their grant manual and keep track of their grant requirements.

 You, as a student grant recipient, are responsible for the following:

 - Complete the required number hours of work on the proposed research project, noting that no more than 40 hours per week can be submitted for payment;